 Cedarwood essential oil has had a long history of unique uses.
 From embalming in ancient Egypt to being used as an insecticide, to clearing germs, Cedarwood is a multifaceted essential oil.

 At Edens Garden, we offer four unique types of Cedarwood.
 As with most oils in our selection, many people have a hard time choosing the right oil for their unique situation.

 To help make that choice a little easier, we’ve broken down for you the differences and similarities between these fascinating oils.

 Native to Morocco, Cedarwood Atlas is high in sesquiterpenes.
-It is a good choice for facial serums and lotions for its astringent and skin-nourishing properties.
+It is a good choice for beard oil, facial serums and lotions for its astringent and skin-nourishing properties.